pnp/powershell/documentation/Get-PnPContainer.md

 Get-PnPContainer -OwningApplicationId a187e399-0c36-4b98-8f04-1edc167a0996
 ```

-Returns a tabular list of Containers created under the specified SharePoint repository services application.
+Returns a tabular list of Containers created under the specified SharePoint Embedded application.

 ### EXAMPLE 2
 ```powershell